designforcontext/aac_review_tool/data/cookbook/How-do-i-record-ordered-lists-of-things.md

 ---
-title: How do I record ordered lists of things?
+title: How do I model lists of entities or multiple values?
 priority: 2
-category: modeling
+category: Modeling
-todo: true
+answered: false
 ---
 ### Problem Statement:

-COMBINE ME
+Often the boundary between an entity and and a collection of entities is somewhat fuzzy.
+Items are made up of parts, entities are collected into collections, or people have many names.

+Additionally, oftentimes we care about the order of these items—by which we mean that the order in which these entities are listed has some sort of meaning.

+What are our best practices around collections, parts, and lists?

 ### Best Practice:

-Recommendation is:
+There are three typical types of collections:

+If an entity consists of a collection of parts, there are CRM predicates that allow you to compile a collection of parts: `P46 is composed of`, `P106 is composed of`, `P5 consists of`, and several others.
+These allow you to specify the specific parts of an entity.

+Collections of entities (For instance, a group of objects) are best modeled as a `E19 Physical Object`.
+For the specific case of a curated holding of objects, `E78 Collection` is applicable, but pay close attention to the scope note when deciding to use this structure.

+Multiples of an object must be semantically modeled in some way.
+Worst case, use `P15 was influenced by` as a way to link the creation events, or `dcterms:related` to specify a completely non-semantic relationship, but know that this is not a recommended practice.

-The best best practice is that the meaning is semantic, and should be encoded semantically.
+When lists are ordered, the best practice is to determine the specific semantic meaning encoded in that order, and model that semantic meaning.

-The best practice is that in the interest of data round-trip-ability, we should encode the data even if it isn't semantically valid.

-THe browse app will use `preferred_types` and `alternate_types` (which are typically untyped).
+Another common use case is when the first item of the list is the preferred type, and all others are alternates.
+In this case, indicating a preferred value by typing it with `aat:300404670` is a good practice.

+However, if either of those prove to be difficult, a good practice is to encode the ordering data in some way in the interest of data fidelity.
 The encoding of the information is up for discussion.

 ### Discussion: